-Tour hotels will as specified or a similar alternative.
+Tour hotels will be as specified or alternatives of a similar standard.

 There's no need to shop around.
-Find a cheaper like-for-like tour from another company, and we’ll not only match their price but also give you a £50 discount when you book with us.
+Find a cheaper like-for-like tour from another company, and we’ll not only match their price but also give you a £100 discount when you book with us.